vuestorefront/vue-storefront/packages/core/docs/commercetools/extensions/user-groups.md

 };
 ```

-Please note that we configure the API client from scratch, because we should use a different one for the server-side communication with the different scopes and permissions.
+Please note that we configure the API client from scratch because we should use a different one for the server-side communication with the different scopes and permissions.